erlandsona/resourcery/docs/Breakdown.md

 ## For developers: This may be answered if we go with integrations...
     - What do I need to work on today based on what priorities?

-## Ideas on Training:
-    - Have every client start with an Epic, because the relationship you're building will be.